Pro-Trump Ohio candidates realize endorsement may never come

 The candidates’ past criticisms of Trump have also dominated the millions of dollars in negative advertising that has flooded the state’s airwaves.

 But Trump has remained on the sidelines, unable to settle on a pick, even as some current and former aides — a long list of whom are working for competing candidates — have tried to nudge him their way.
-Unless a clear front-runner emerges, allies say Trump may choose to sit out the race entirely, may endorse more than one candidate, or may wait to weigh in until the last minute, when many voters will have already made up their minds.
+Unless a clear front-runner emerges, allies say Trump may choose to sit out the race entirely, may endorse more than one candidate or may wait to weigh in until the last minute, when many voters will have already made up their minds.
 Adding to the uncertainty: the possibility the election may be delayed after the Ohio Supreme Court this week again rejected proposed legislative maps.

 “Ohio is a critical race.
 President Trump is watching it closely and will decide at the right time,” said Trump spokesperson Taylor Budowich.